 In this treatise James Relly argued that the new covenant must be seen in light of the incarnation of Christ.
 In Christ the covenant consists in the unity of the divine and human natures.
 All the conditions of the covenant are fulfilled for both parties by God in Christ.

 James Relly: Epistles, or the Great Salvation Contemplated (1776)

 James Relly (1722–1778) was a Welshman and Methodist minister whose theology inspired John Murray and others.
 In his Epistles, or the Great Salvation Contemplated from 1776 Relly explained his beliefs in 11 short letters.

 Samuel Richardson: Justification by Christ Alone (1647)

 In this valuable work the early baptist Samuel Richardson argued that justification is by Christ alone and not faith.
 The longer title was Justification by Christ Alone – A fountain of life and comfort, Declaring that the whole work of man’s salvation was accomplished by Jesus Christ upon the cross, etc.

-In Samuel Richardson’s last work he argued that ‘hell’ does not mean an endless state of torture after death.
-Though he sometimes seems to defend the idea that the godless will be finally annihilated, Richardson also seems to teach the belief that all will finally be saved.
+In this work first published in 1658, a Samuel Richardson (sometimes identified with the author of Justification by Christ Alone) argued that ‘hell’ does not mean an endless state of torture after death.
+Though he sometimes seems to defend the idea that the godless will be finally annihilated, Richardson ends up suggesting that all will finally be saved.